PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_gradient.md

 Try different values for `k_add`: 0.01, 0.03, 0.05, 0.1, 0.3, 0.5.
 What do different `k_add` values imply?
 How does the system respond to the different values - what are some common trends and some differences?

 All simulation results are stored in the `RuleBender-workspace/PROJECT_NAME/results/MODEL_NAME/TIME/` directory in your computer.
 Rename the directory with the `k_add` values instead of the time of running for simplicity.

-We will use Jupyter notebook to visualize the results.
-Download
-<a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/plotter_up.ipynb" download="plotter_up.ipynb">plotter_up.ipynb</a>

 <!--
 Please make sure have dependencies installed: